Technosorcery

 I had been using brynary’s Bash Capistrano completion script.
 I was able to find a mailing list post about setting up Capistrano task completions for zsh, but it didn’t quite work for me. (show_tasks isn’t a valid task.)
 I also didn’t like throwing the .cap_tasks file in the top-level of the project.
 I already had a ~/.zsh_cache/ directory for caching zsh’s completions, so I decided to modify the script I found to put the cache file there, instead.

-Fixing the Oniguruma Gem for Use on DreamHost
+Fixing the Oniguruma Gem for use on DreamHost

 While looking at how to get syntax highlighted source back up on here after switching to Mephisto, I kept running across references to the Ultraviolet gem.
 Some of the dependencies are a little old (Oniguruma: Gem, Library), but the output looks very nice, from the examples I’d seen.